+Could your cat be suffering from feline osteoarthritis?
 Cats are renowned for their nimble movement and soft landings on their feet.
-However, osteoarthritis (OA) is often under diagnosed in cats, affecting their ability and desire to move, perhaps on the couch or inside their cat tree.
-In fact, 61% of cats over the age of 6 have OA to some degree.
+However, osteoarthritis in cats is often under diagnosed, which affects their ability and desire to move, perhaps on the couch or inside their cat tree.
+In fact, 61% of cats over the age of 6 have osteoarthritis to some degree.
 That number jumps to 82% of cats over age 14.

 Osteoarthritis is a joint disease resulting in the degeneration of the joint cartilage and underlying bone causing pain, swelling and stiffness.
 The condition is common in cats as they age, but it is often worsened by abnormal limb development, injury, or excessive body weight.

 Cats’ bodies are small, and the symptoms of feline osteoarthritis can be relatively discrete.
 Unless the disease has progressed substantially, you’re not likely to see a large sway or limp when they move.
 This is because cats are rather stoic and can hide the symptoms of joint pain really well.
 Scurrying across the living room, your cat’s stride may still look supple, but look closer.

 Has your cat begun to show signs of behavioral avoidance to heights?
 Many cats escalate to the top of window sills, countertops, and even the refrigerator.

 In avoiding high or low spots, your cat may be revealing the signs of joint discomfort or chronic pain associated with feline osteoarthritis.
 Descending from these high spots makes for a harsh landing, especially as weight-bearing joints become less resistant to absorbing and dissipating shock.